-The Dave Ramsey Financial Philosophy
+The Dave Ramsey Credit Card Philosophy

 You’re Wrong, Dave Ramsey.
 How to Use Credit Cards Properly and Reap Financial Reward:

-Not to mention, having a credit card also offers the peace of mind that you’re using someone else’s money, and if there were a case of fraud, you could dispute the charges and not be out your life savings.
-How can anyone feel safe using a direct debit from their bank account for online payments?
-Credit cards can be a great thing if you use them properly.
-Don’t let Dave Ramsey tell you otherwise.
+Not to mention, having a credit card also offers the peace of mind that you’re using someone else’s money.
+If there were a case of fraud, you could dispute the charges and not be out your life savings.
+Take it from someone who has had money stolen from my bank account through a debit card – you should not feel safe using a direct debit card at ATM’s, gas stations, or anywhere else, really.

-Dave Ramsey Discussion:
+Dave Ramsey Credit Card Discussion:

 What’s your take on Dave Ramsey’s view on credit cards?
 Do you think he is right or a little too dictatorial and cookie-cutter in his view on credit cards?